 E-303: Reporting of Job Training or Educational Program Participation

-Boards must be aware that parents are only required to report changes in program participation that constitute a permanent end to participation.
+Boards must inform staff members that parents are only required to report changes in program participation that constitute a permanent end to participation.
 Student holidays, breaks within a semester, or breaks between semesters, including those lasting longer than three months, are “temporary” changes, as described in D-801.
 Parents are not required to report temporary changes in work, training, or educational program participation.

 Rule Reference: §809.51